kristapsdz/openradtool/README.md

 - Beyond the usual native type support (int, text, real, blob), also supports "password" type that has automatic hashing mechanism built-in during selection from and insertion into the database.
-- Several different types of SQL query (and update) operators.
+- Several different types of SQL query (and update and delete) operators.
 - Optional JSON output functions.
 - Optional field validation ([kcgi(3)](https://kristaps.bsd.lv/kcgi))
   functions.